In Georgia town, mixed reaction to alleged militia plot

 "There is no way for us, as militiamen, to save this country, to save Georgia, without doing something that's highly, highly illegal: murder," Thomas was quoted as saying in the complaint.

-Largely overlooked before 1995, militias became famous overnight after McVeigh, who had attended a Michigan militia meeting, set off a bomb that killed 168 people at the federal building in Oklahoma City, a crime for which he was executed.
+Largely overlooked before 1995, violent militias became famous overnight after McVeigh, a member of a Michigan militia, set off a bomb that killed 168 people at the federal building in Oklahoma City, a crime for which he was executed.

 One expert says she believes the horror of Oklahoma City served only as a temporary setback for the extremists who share McVeigh's views.